hackjoy/javascript-jam/README.md

+## JavaScript Library Testing

-# Testing the usage of various JavaScript libraries
+Testing out the usage of various libraries.

 ### Packages to test in the future: